ricardoboss/PHPUBG/README.md

 > To get your own `api key`, please visit [pubgtracker.com/site-api](https://pubgtracker.com/site-api).

-Assuming you are at the root of your project (the `vendor` folder is within you current folder):
+Assuming you are at the root of your project (the `vendor` folder is within your current folder):

     <?php